Ocipa/lua-portfolio/README.md

 ### Simple Hotbar
 [github link](https://github.com/Ocipa/lua-portfolio/blob/main/hotbar.lua)
-#### A simple hotbar that you can adjust the number of hotkeys, change the tweentime, and the amount they rotate, click the hotkeys or the corresponding number key.
+#### A simple hotbar that you can easily adjust:
+* the number of hotkeys
+* the tween time of the rotation
+* the amount it rotates

 ![](https://media.giphy.com/media/It0YJaHq7ngmwRcYP0/giphy.gif)